raspberrypilearning/room-unscramble/en/step_5.md

 Your layout is now working — great job!
 Now it is time to give your webpage a creative twist.

-Try editing the CSS at the top of the page.
+Try editing the `style.css` file in the editor.
 You could:

 - Add a fun colour to the heading
 - Change the font style